Audition Tips

 How to practice audition material

-What to do on audition day
+what to do on audition day

 • Dress appropriately and treat the audition as you would a job interview.
 Let the audition committee know that this is important to you.